lambdaclass/cairo_karnak/README.md

-# Karnak - Cairo Ahead-of-Time  runner
+# Karnak - Cairo Ahead-of-Time compiler

 The idea of this project is to implement an optimistic Cairo language compiler to run Cairo programs as fast as possible, while ignoring the checks that are